nusneuromorphic/nusneuromorphic.github.io/contact/index.md

 .. type: text
 -->

-We are located at the following locations.
+We are situated at the following locations.

 ## Temasek Laboratories @ NUS ##
 	5A Engineering Drive 1